kristinemlarson/gnssrefl/docs/pages/file_structure.md

 current documentation confusing, please submit a pull request.

 If you are using the notebooks, there is currently no notebook for this option.
-Please contact Kelly.Enloe@earthscope.org for guidance.
+Please contact Kelly.Enloe@earthscope.org directly for guidance.

 If you have questions about converting NMEA files, the best I can offer is that you read the next section on that specific format.